 Once the 'stop time' is reached, the beeper sounds.
-Turn the Timer knob to the vertical [[1] to return to manual cooking.
+Turn the Timer knob to the vertical [[d] to return to manual cooking.

-To Start and Then Stop the Oven Using the Timer You cannot set a start time directly - this is set automatically by a combination of the 'cook time' and 'stop time'.
+To Start and then Stop the Oven Using the Timer

-Turn the Timer knob to the $[\underline{m}]$ position (Fig.2-26).
+You cannot set a start time directly - this is set automatically by a combination of the 'cook period' and 'stop time'.

-Turn the Adjusting knob to set the 'cooking time' you need (Fig.2-27).
+Turn the Timer knob to the [#] position (Fig.2-26).

-Turn the Timer knob to the [m] position.
-The display will show the current time of day plus the 'cook time' you just set.
+Turn the Adjusting knob to set the 'cook period' you need (Fig.2-27).

+Turn the Timer knob to the [] position.
+The display will show the current time of day plus the 'cook period' you just set.
 Use the Adjusting knob to set the 'stop time' required (Fig.2-28).